Artisan Bread Bowls

-As with all yeast doughs, I never use the flour amount called for in the recipe as a hard fast rule (unless a weight measure is given and then I pull out my kitchen scale).
+Flour Amount: as with all yeast doughs, I never use the flour amount called for in the recipe as a hard fast rule (unless a weight measure is given and then I pull out my kitchen scale).
 Because humidity, temperature, altitude and a multitude of other factors can impact how much flour you need in your yeast doughs, I always judge when to quit adding flour by the texture and look and feel of the dough rather than how much flour I’ve added compared to the recipe.
-This tutorial on yeast may help identify how a perfectly floured dough should be.
-Also, I often use half to 3/4 finely ground white whole wheat flour with good results – and sometimes I get crazy and use 100% whole wheat flour (always finely ground white wheat) but the bread is a bit more dense with 100% whole wheat flour.
+Tutorial: This tutorial on yeast may help identify how a perfectly floured dough should be.
+Whole Wheat Flour: also, I often use half to 3/4 finely ground white whole wheat flour with good results – and sometimes I get crazy and use 100% whole wheat flour (always finely ground white wheat) but the bread is a bit more dense with 100% whole wheat flour.
 If using part or all whole wheat flour, add a few minutes to the kneading time to help develop the gluten.

-Follow @melskitchencafe on Instagram and show me the recipes you are making from my blog using the hashtag #melskitchencafe.
+Follow @MelsKitchenCafe on Instagram and show me the recipes you are making from my blog using the hashtag #melskitchencafe.
 I love seeing all the goodness you are whipping up in your kitchens!

 Recipe Source: adapted from King Arthur Flour